how to set crossover frequency for car audio system

 What is frequency?

-In physics, frequency refers to the number of oscillations or cycles a wave completes in a given unit of time, usually measured in Hertz (Hz).
-Simply put, it’s the speed at which a wave repeats, with the formula for frequency given by f=1Tf = \frac{1}{T}f=T1, where TTT is the wave’s period.
+In physics, frequency refers to the number of oscillations or cycles a wave completes within a given period of time.
+It is typically measured in Hertz (Hz), where one Hertz equals one cycle per second.
+Simply put, frequency describes how often a wave repeats.
+The formula for frequency is:

 What is Crossover Frequency?